Preventative AC Maintenance Checklist

-Remove Any Condenser Covers
+Remove Any Air Conditioner Condenser Covers

-If you turn your system on with a cover in place, it could potentially severely damage your unit.
+If you turn your system on with a cover in place, it could severely damage your unit.

-Change The Air Filters
+Change the Air Filters

-Most homeowners already know that you should be changing your cooling system’s air filters every one to three months, but one helpful tip is that early spring is the ideal time to change them.
+Most homeowners already know you should be changing your cooling system’s air filters every one to three months, but one helpful tip is that early spring is the ideal time to change them.

-Test The Thermostat
+Test the Thermostat

-Turn On The System
+Turn On the HVAC System

-If you have followed our instructions above, the next step is, turning on your unit to be certain that you are obtaining enough air flows from the vents.
-The most ideal time to perform this test is early in the spring on a cooler day when you have the right amount of time to properly check the airflow every few hours.
+If you’ve followed our instructions above, the next step is turning on your unit to be sure you’re getting enough airflow from the vents.
+The best time to perform this test is early in the spring on a cooler day when you have enough time to properly check the airflow every few hours.